 First identify those students on your campus who are eligible to be in GTU.
 Most schools have an Office of Institutional Research (or similar name).
-Contact them and ask for a generated list of all students on campus who have completed a minimum of three geography courses, possess a GPA of at least 3.3 overall and in geography, and who have completed at least 3 semesters (or 5 quarters) of college.
+Contact them and ask for a generated list of all students on campus who have completed the equivalent of three semesters of college coursework, a minimum of three courses in geography with a 3.3 GPA (on the 4.0 scale) in those courses, and rank in the top 35% of their class (a 3.3 GPA can be used as a substitute for the ranking if your institution does not calculate rankings).
 Have the Office include contact information (email and surface address) for each student.
 Once in receipt of the list (usually generated in Excel), cross off the students at your campus who are already in GTU.

 If your campus has policies intended to protect student privacy that prevent you from receiving lists of students who may be eligible, you will need to publicize the opportunity to join GTU to potential students and have them grant you permission to view their records and confirm their eligibility.

 STEP #2 INVITING ^TOP

 Using the remaining students from the list above, issue invitations to join GTU.
 Send both a hard copy and an email notice.
 Provide a sufficient amount of time for students to consider the invitation and respond, usually between two and three weeks.
 Follow up the email notice prior to the due date you have set with a reminder email.
 You may choose to have an office assistant help you with mailing hard-copies of the invitations, but e-mail notices should come directly from you.
 A personal touch from a faculty member is helpful in recruiting members.
 If the list is small enough, you may simply inform those eligible by talking to them.
 Below you'll find an email template, an invitation letter template, and a follow-up e-mail template which you may tailor to the needs of your chapter.